Earn College Credit on the RRCC Campus

 Complete the online orientation by logging into The Rock and clicking on the Student Tab. *Your temporary password the first time logging into The Rock will be StudentMMDDYYYY (the word 'Student', followed by our date of birth).

-You can satisfy academic course requirements in any of the followig ways:
+You can satisfy academic course requirements in any of the following ways:

 Click here for testing information.

-Meet with a High School Relations representative to submit your paperwork, discuss your scores, and register for courses.
+Meet with a concurrrent enrollment navigator to submit your paperwork, discuss your scores, and register for courses online.

 Please contact our office or schedule an appointment through Navigate.

-Click here for step-by-step instructions on how to schedule an appointment through Navigate.
+Click here to watch a tutorial video on how to schedule an appointment through Navigate.

 Underage Student Waiver of Admission Requirements